medialab/xan/docs/cmd/parallel.md

     xan p --help

 parallel options:
-    -F, --single-file            Parallelize computation over a single uncompressed CSV file on disk instead of processing multiple files in parallel.
     -P, --preprocess <op>        Preprocessing, only able to use xan subcommands.
     -H, --shell-preprocess <op>  Preprocessing commands that will run directly in your own shell using the -c flag.
 Will not work on windows.